dannymagnus/CI_MS2_Space-Trek/README.md

 The scope of the project in it’s first release is defined by the following features:

 - Responsive navigation bar mirrored across each page which enables users to navigate the site without user the browser buttons.
-- A footer across all pages with links to social media, terms and conditions with pricing, links and credits to partners.
+- A footer across all pages with links to social media and button to message the owner.
-- Modal where you can book an intial enquiry with the site owner/company.
+- Modal where you can send a message to the site owner, including your contact details.
-- Pricing page which communicates the costs of the different products and packages simply.
-- Contact form where the customer can send an enquiry, when all fields are populated.
+- An about page where the user can interact to trigger dynamic information
 - Embedded map with pin to show company location.
 - Contact details with email address and business address for further correspondance and to provide more that one contact method.
 - An as featured in section to incorporate badges to give business credibility.